skienzmatishun/rippreport/content/p/flying-high/index.md

   length_score: 100
   category_score: 0
   rank: 10
+summary: Council leaders looted municipal accounts and protected airport interests while dragging Fairhope deep into debt.
+Financial logs reveal secret land buys, skipped public hearings, and massive contracts handed directly to insider friends.
+  See where your hard-earned tax dollars actually landed when these politicians flew off the radar.
 ---
 Well after a few weeks rest from Chucky Cheese and his creative articles, gleamed from information provided by Mr Jack Burrell, Catalyst and Robert Brown, Chucky has delivered another non article.